ds-modules/curriculum-guide/README.md

 ## Who is it for?

 The information in the guide is primarily for instructors who are teaching a course with DSEP, connector course associates, module developers, and students in DSEP.
-However, anyone else who is interested in these roles or wants to learn more about the program.
+However, anyone else who is interested in these roles or wants to learn more about the program is encouraged to look through the guide.

 ## Getting Started